provenance-io/provenance/docs/architecture/adr-001-no-gas-fees.md

 Proposal

-1. Ignore the min-gas-price set in `app.toml` and instead read a custom provenance file with
+1. Ignore the min-gas-price set in `app.toml` and instead read a custom provenance file with (custom.toml)
 ```
 [custom-node]
 fees = "{n}nhash"